jamesabrown/openvas-cookbook/README.md

-# Skeleton Cookbook
+# OpenVas Cookbook

-Description goes here.
+Installs and configures OpenVas on Ubuntu 14.04

 # Testing